Available in Classic and VPC

 Registry list interface

-- Registry name: The name of registry created in Container Registry.
+- Registry name: Name of the registry created in Container Registry.

-- Bucket name: The name of the bucket in Object Storage where the Docker container image will be saved.
+- Bucket name: Name of the Object Storage bucket where Docker container images are stored.

 - Status: Current status of the registry.

-- Image list: Go to the list interface for Docker container images registered in the created registry.
+- Image list: Opens the list of Docker container images registered in the created registry.

-- Access commands: Check the commands for connecting to the registry (login) and uploading (pushing)/downloading (pulling) Docker container images.
+- Access commands: Commands for logging in to the registry and pushing/pulling Docker container images.

-- Configuration: Set whether to use public endpoint and scan uploaded Docker container image security vulnerabilities (Scan on Push).
+- Configuration: Set whether to use public endpoint and scan uploaded Docker container images for security vulnerabilities.

 - Public endpoint: Public endpoint information (